 Deployment also can lead to disruption as employees go through a learning process to adjust to the new system.

-To achieve a balance between the risks and rewards of an ERP system, you need to identify priorities, lead the change from the top and allocate resources to training and project management.
+To achieve a balance between the risks and rewards of an ERP and CRM system, you need to identify priorities, lead the change from the top and allocate resources to training and project management.

-Seek advice from a consultant with experience of ERP in small businesses so you select the right system for your company and manage the change effectively.
+Seek advice from a consultant with experience of ERP and CRM in small businesses so you select the right system for your company and manage the change effectively.